gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

    :class: only-dark
 ```

-### *Choice 1: CubeMars T-Motor AK-Series Actuators*
+### *Choice 1: CubeMars AK-Series Actuators*
 <span style="display: inline-block; background: linear-gradient(to right, #E20000, #FFA800); color: black; padding: 2px; border-radius: 3px; font-size: 1.0em; margin-left: 2px;">**EP's Recommendation**</span>

-T-Motor has a variety of AK-Series actuators available.
+CubeMars has a variety of AK-Series actuators available.
 We recommend specifically considering actuator mass, rated torque, and peak torque, as they have a large variety of actuators and the desired specifications will be specific to your use case.
 All actuator options are listed in the ordering sheet.
 This is our recommendation because this is the actuator that our lab has used the most extensively over the last 5 years.
 However, these are the more expensive of the possible actuators listed here.

 **Order:**
 - Actuator(s)